Snitch (film): Plot

 Hoping to catch the higher priority targets, Cooper does not move to arrest Malik as agreed.
-Keeghan claims Cooper did the right thing and reneges on her promise to reduce Jason's sentence unless John cooperates in the second meeting.
-Outraged, John demands that Jason be released when the job is completed.
-Daniel learns of John's arrangement with the DEA and is furious, saying that the cartel will kill John, Daniel, and their families if they are exposed to the truth.
-John and Daniel send their families into hiding, where John meets with Pintera, who wants him to run nearly $100 million in drug profits into Mexico and offers to make John as a member of the cartel's inner circle if he succeeds.
+Keeghan insists Cooper did the right thing and reneges on her promise to reduce Jason's sentence unless John cooperates in the second meeting.
+Outraged, he demands that Jason be released when the job is completed.

+Daniel learns of John's arrangement with the DEA and is furious, saying that the cartel will kill John, Daniel, and their families if they learn the truth.
+Both men send their families into hiding, then John meets with Pintera.
+He wants him to run nearly $100 million in drug profits into Mexico and, provided everything runs smoothly, offers John the prospect of regular runs for which he will be handsomely rewarded.
 Keeghan relishes the prospect of arresting such a high-profile dealer, but Cooper has a change of heart and tries to talk John out of doing the run, suspecting the cartel will kill him afterwards.

 John devises a plan to free himself and Daniel from both the government and the cartel.
-During the run, John is able to escape Cooper's surveillance.
+During the run, he is able to escape Cooper's surveillance.
 At the same time, Daniel sneaks into Malik's house, killing his guards and mortally wounding him.

 Before dying, Malik reveals Pintera's cell phone number to Daniel.
 John calls Cooper and has him track both his new cell phone and Pintera's phone, effectively giving Cooper both the money and the kingpin at once.
-The cartel realizes John is an informant which leads them on a highway chase and shootout before escaping.
+The cartel realizes both that John's son is Jason and he is an informant which leads them on a highway chase and shootout before escaping.

 The cartel members and the money are seized by Cooper's men.
 Pintera is surrounded by federal agents and surrenders because his young son is with him.
+John leaves a large federal reward check that he received for the capture of Pintera for Daniel.
 Jason is released, while John and his family go into the witness protection program.
-John leaves a large federal reward check that he received for the capture of Pintera, for Daniel.